Free South Dakota State Records (Divorce, Arrest, Criminal)

 • National Crime Information Center

-The first background check commonly utilized in South Dakota is the name-based, statewide background check.
-In South Dakota, criminal records are public through the Freedom of Information Act since they are contained and used by the law enforcement agencies within the South Dakota state.
+In South Dakota, criminal records are public through the Freedom of Information Act since they are contained and used by law enforcement agencies within the South Dakota state.
 The information provided in the criminal check includes:

 • Name of the subject